 Colombian painter and sculptor Fernando Botero was born in Medellin and his art still flavors the city though the artist hasn’t lived full-time in Colombia in years.
 Botero donated hundreds of works of art from his personal collection, including pieces by modern masters as well as his own sculptures and paintings, to the excellent Museo de Antioquia in central Medellin (10,000 COP or about US$3.50).

-If you really want to piss off the locals, go on one of the many Pablo Escobar tours of the city that take in attractions like his grave, the building where he was killed on the roof in 1992, etc. Before you book anything, learn more about the thorny issue of Escobar tourism in this award-winning piece we did for RoadsAndKingdoms.com.
+If you really want to piss off the locals, go on one of the many Pablo Escobar tours of the city (like we did) that include attractions like his grave, the building where he was killed, etc. Before you book anything, learn more about the thorny issue of Escobar tourism in our award-winning story about the thorny issue of Escobar tourism for RoadsAndKingdom.

 In recent years Medellin has seen a surge in craft brew making and craft brew drinking.
 Three local breweries also offer brewery tours and a variety of special party nights.
-Get the details about the craft brew scene in Medellin in this piece we did for TheLatinKitchen.com.
+Get the details in our post about where to drink good beer in Medellin.

 For the less fancy, there’s this option: Drinking beers in front of small tiendas which double as neighborhood bars, is a commonplace throughout Colombia.
 However, Medellin seems to do it best with interesting places to sit among locals and enjoy a cheap Pilsner or Aguilla beer every few blocks in the city.We found some of these spots, generally with large TVs, to be some of the best places to hang out and watch beloved local futbol teams Atlético Nacional (which just turned down a buyout offer from Donald Trump) and Independiente Medellín on game days (Wednesdays and Sundays).